wyracocha/admin-base/README.md

 # Work in progress

-This project expose the basic scafold for any admin template using expressjs for backend and admin-lte for the ui.
+This project expose the basic scafold for any admin template using expressjs for backend and admin-lte for the ui. <ENTER>

 Install bower dependencies inside the public directory to get the ui libraries adn components